bitovi/documentjs/docs/documentjs.md

 file in the top level of your project like:

     {
-      sites: {
+      "sites": {
-        docs: {
+        "docs": {
-          pattern: "src/**/*.{js,md}",
+          "glob": "src/**/*.{js,md}",
-          parent: "MyProject",
-          out: "api"
+          "out": "api"
         },
-        guides: {
+        "guides": {
-          pattern: "guides/**/*.md",
+          "glob": "guides/**/*.md",
-          templates: "./site/templates"
+          "templates": "./site/templates"
         }
       }
     }

 This is the [DocumentJS.docConfig docConfig] object.
-Each one of its [siteConfig sites configuration objects] configures the output of a site generated from some source.
+Each one of its [DocumentJS.siteConfig sites configuration objects] configures the output of a site generated from some source.
 In this case, all JavaScript and Markdown files in `src` are used to generate an `api` site and all Markdown files in `guides` are used to generate a `guides` site rendered with custom templates.
-Read through the [docConfig] API to better understand all the potential options.
+Read through the [DocumentJS.docConfig] API to better understand all the potential options.

 ### Document